 We are interested in Riddrie because it is part of the community regeneration programme taking place in Glasgow.
 This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
 These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhoods.

 We have carried out a number of resident surveys over our ten-year study.
 These consisted of interviews conducted face-to-face in people's homes and included a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 Over time this has helped us understand more about the process of neighbourhood regeneration, and to highlight what is working well for communities and what needs more attention.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Riddrie: in 2006 in which 596 residents were interviewed; 2008 in which 481 residents were interviewed; 2011 in which 213 residents were interviewed; and 2015 in which 376 residents were interviewed.

 Findings so far

-- 78% of participants felt part of their community in 2011.
+- 82% of participants felt part of their community in 2015.
 This had declined from 95% in 2008, when this question was first asked.

-- 77% of participants rated their general health as excellent or good in 2011.
-This was similar to that in 2006.
+- 65% of participants rated their general health as excellent or good in 2015.
+This had fallen from 79% in 2006.

-- In terms of empowerment, 49% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
+- In terms of empowerment, 54% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was an increase from 31% in 2006.